15 best things to do in Edinburgh

 If you get peckish, I can rate grabbing yourself a cracking bap stuffed with pulled pork and apple sauce, with crackling on the side, from Oink which is virtually opposite.

-Discover more of the best Harry Potter things to do in Edinburgh.
+Discover more of my favourite Harry Potter things to do in Edinburgh.

 4. The Real Mary King’s Close